Last Updated on October 4, 2022 by Maryam Siddiqui

 - Cities development: with cities growing due to the arrival of new companies, the construction of shopping malls, etc., the price of real estate will increase at the same level.

-Therefore investing in real estate in Portugal seems more profitable and of great benefit, if it’s well-planned.
+Therefore, investing in real estate in Portugal seems more profitable and beneficial if well-planned.

 According to Fipezap, Portugal has the best return rate for residential rentals per year.
 That’s ahead of Denmark, Cyprus, Brasil, Belgium, and Luxembourg.